SBS2

-SBS Viceland (stylised as SBS VICELAND) is an Australian free-to-air television channel owned by the Special Broadcasting Service (SBS).
-It began as SBS TWO on 1 June 2009, and was branded as SBS 2 between 2013 and 2016.
-On 8 April 2017, SBS Viceland began simulcasting in high definition.
-On 17 June 2019, the standard definition broadcast was closed and replaced by SBS World Movies, leaving SBS Viceland as a high definition-only channel.
+SBS2 is an Australian free-to-air television channel owned and operated by the Special Broadcasting Service (SBS).

+The channel first launched as SBS TWO on 1 June 2009, and was later branded as SBS 2 between 2013 and 2016.
+The channel was re-branded SBS VICELAND in 2016 through a partnership with Vice Media, which ended in 2026.

+On 8 April 2017, the channel began simulcasting in high definition.
+On 17 June 2019, the standard definition broadcast was closed and replaced by SBS World Movies, leaving the channel to broadcast in HD only.
+The channel also supports audio description.
+When a film with audio description is played, a short sound plays and the audio description logo appears at the top.

 History

-The establishment of SBS Viceland followed several alterations to SBS broadcasting and channels.
-The unconventional name 'Viceland' dates to a deal struck with US–Canadian media company Vice Media in 2016, and does not reflect the channel's content.
+As SBS TWO

-From 2006–2009 SBS 2 was a Standard Definition channel on LCN31 which broadcast the same content as the SBS main channel.
+From 2006–2009 SBS 2 was a Standard Definition channel on channel 31 which broadcast the same content as the SBS main channel.
 Extra information would be broadcast on this channel, for example sports highlights.
 The SBS 2 channel was available in all areas where SBS is currently broadcasting digital transmissions.

-In a statement made by SBS in early 2009 plans for the channel SBS World were announced, to replace SBS World News Channel.
+In a statement made by SBS in early 2009 plans for the channel SBS World were announced, to replace SBS World News Channel on channel 32.
 On 26 April 2009, Freeview's website and advertisements showed that the channel would be called SBS TWO.

 On 12 May 2009, SBS revealed programming details for the SBS TWO launch.
 This included a 5-minute feature at 6 pm called SBS TWO Launch: What is SBS TWO?, followed by the Academy Award winning short film Harvie Krumpet.
 On 1 June 2009, the SBS World News Channel stopped broadcasting and went into a loop of advertising for SBS TWO before the official launch later that day.
 SBS had originally planned for the channel to focus on Asia-Pacific speciality shows, international children's programming and English learning programmes.

 On 20 February 2013, SBS announced major changes to the programming on SBS TWO, with a relaunch as a bold, provocative channel for younger audiences aged 16–39 from 1 April 2013, known as SBS 2.